Gas and condensate field

 The Kvitebjørn field was discovered in 1994 by the discovery well 34/11-1.

-Production drilling commenced in September 2003.
+Production drilling began in September 2003.
 The field development programme included a total of 11 production wells and one disposal well.
 By 2009, nine wells were drilled and in production.

-The platform also features a six storey high living module weighing 1,200t.
-The module includes 95 berths, a kitchen, lifeboats and other facilities.
+The platform also features a six-storey-high living module weighing 1,200t.
+The module includes 95 berths, a kitchen, lifeboats and additional facilities.

 The deck was installed by a Saipem 7000 crane vessel in May 2003.